The Mitre 10 Cup is the latest format of New Zealand's premier domestic rugby competition, which started as the NPC (National Provincial Competition).

 In 2007 and 2008 the 14 teams played 10 games, therefore not playing all of the other teams.
 They then played Quarter-finals, Semi-finals and a Final.

 In 2009 and 2010 the teams played all the other teams (13 games) and then Semi-finals and Final.
+In 2010 the competition was named the ITM Cup.

 In 2011, the 14 teams were split into a Premiership and a Championship Division.
 Each had 7 teams in it.
 The split was based on the finishing positions from 2010.
 In each Division, teams played all teams in their own group and 4 teams from the other Division.
 Due to the Rugby World Cup no Semi-finals were played.
 The winner of the Championship was promoted with the bottom placed Premiership team being relegated.